Build a Desktop VM#

 Note

-Vagrant keeps information on how to connect in a folder called .vagrant
+Vagrant keeps information on how to connect in a folder called .vagrant.

-folder and allow you to create a new VM (note: you may want to keep a copy in case you want to reconnect later).
+If you would like to create a new machine, vagrant destroy will remove the .vagrant folder and allow you to create a new VM (note: you may want to keep a copy in case you want to reconnect later).